 Potter’s success story with Östersund – including beating Arsenal in the Europa League, earned him a managerial appointment with Swansea City.
 A club that holds a reputation for attractive football under Roberto Martinez, Brendan Rodgers and Michael Laudrup.

 While at Swansea, Potter overhauled a squad he called too expensive.
 He developed a young team that played with great panache.
-His key, Daniel James, ripped through opponents and his big striker, Oli McBurnie, scored 22 league goals, to the delight of fans.
+His key, Daniel James, ripped through opponents, and his big striker, Oli McBurnie, scored 22 league goals, to the delight of fans.

 That 2018/2019 season, he led the club to the quarter-finals of the 2018–19 FA Cup, where they hosted Manchester City.
 In that match, Potter initially led the Premier League champions 2–0 after just 30 minutes.

 However, three late goals in the last 20 minutes brought the Potter’s siege to an end.
-One from Bernardo Silva, an own goal mistake from Swansea and a late winner Sergio Agüero defeated Potter’s side – narrowly.
+One from Bernardo Silva, an own-goal mistake from Swansea and a late winner Sergio Agüero defeated Potter’s side – narrowly.

-Even at that narrow Pep Guardiola defeat, the Swansea manager received lots of praises from football fans.
+Even at that narrow Pep Guardiola defeat, the Swansea manager received lots of praise from football fans.
 Much domestic success and having the will to tactically challenge Man city later earned Potter the biggest job of his career – to manage a Premier League club.